Welcome to today's edition of the Rush 24-7 podcast.

 The National Football League is back.

-Pre-season games last night.
+Preseason games last night.

-So Brian, you excited about it being back?
+So, Brian, you excited about it being back?

-I know it's just an exhibition, it's just a you know full-fledged scrimmage in real uniforms.
+It's just a full-fledged scrimmage in real uniforms.

-It still is great to have them back.
+It still is great having back.

 All right.

-And I just want to read some of her verbatim here for you because it's right in the money.
+And I just want to read some of her verbatim here for you because it's right in the mummy.

 Politics has its puzzling moments.